pellepelster/pelle.io/content/post/testing-infrastructure-code.md

 ---
 title: "Testing your infrastructure code"
-description: "How to test Ansible roles (and any other piece of infrastrcture code)"
+description: "How to test Ansible roles (and any other piece of infrastructure code)"
 date: "2016-06-01"
 categories:
   - "ansible"